satellitelayer/op-drone/README.md

 # ten-thousand-eyes
-Continously monitor open positions in the market.
+Continuously monitor open positions in the market.